johnnyawesome/TuringMachine/README.md

 In short, universal Turing Machines are amazing!
 Such a simplistic design that is able to compute anything that is computeable - count me in! 🤩

-To learn more about Turing Machines, I highly recommend [This video](https://www.youtube.com/watch?v=dNRDvLACg5Q) by [Computerphile](https://www.youtube.com/@Computerphile).
+To learn more about Turing Machines, I highly recommend [this video](https://www.youtube.com/watch?v=dNRDvLACg5Q) by [Computerphile](https://www.youtube.com/@Computerphile).

 ## Code